-Redundancies can take multiple forms, the simplest one is having exact image duplicates.
+Redundancies can take multiple forms, the simplest one being exact image duplicates.
 Another form is near-duplicates, i.e images shifted with few pixels across some direction or images having slight light changes.
-These redundancies not only lead to biased results of the model’s performance, be it accuracy or mean average precision mAP score, but also lead to high annotation costs.
-In addition, redundancies have also been observed in very known academic datasets: CIFAR-10, CIFAR-100, and ImageNet [2,3].
+Redundancies have also been observed in very known academic datasets: CIFAR-10, CIFAR-100, and ImageNet [2,3].
+This does not only lead to biased results of the model’s performance, be it accuracy or mean average precision mAP score, but also lead to high annotation costs.

-The dataset used consists of images extracted from short videos capturing a customer grabbing different products.
-There are two different cameras recording videos of the shelf, each camera has a different angle of view.
-There are 12 different kinds of products -12 classes.
+The dataset provided by AIRS consists of images extracted from short videos capturing a customer grabbing different products.
+Two different cameras recorded videos of the shelf, each from a different angle, and 12 different kinds of products, i.e. 12 classes, were present.

-The dataset has been manually annotated using the open-source annotation tool Vatic, we measured the annotation rate: number of frames per time unit.
-In our case this was 2.3 ± 0.8 frames per minute, given that there are 51 objects on average in each image, this is equivalent to 0.51 seconds for each bounding box.
+The dataset was manually annotated using the open-source annotation tool Vatic.
+Its annotation rate, a rate quantifying how many frames per time unit were labeled, was 2.3 ± 0.8 frames per minute.
+Given that there are 51 objects on average in each image, this is equivalent to 0.51 seconds for each bounding box.

 The annotated dataset has 7909 images.
 The training dataset has 2899 images, 80% of these images are from camera 2 and 20% from camera 1.
 For the test dataset, it has 5010 images and all of them from camera 1.

-This specific design of the train and test datasets was motivated by the following points: First, we build an imbalanced dataset with a high fraction of images coming from one camera.
-Second, we make the object detection task hard for the model.
-With this train-test setting, we can calculate the fraction of images from Camera 1 in the filtered data.
-Therefore, we can see if there is any re-balancing that is introduced by the different filtering methods used.
+This specific design of the train and test datasets was decided upon according to the following rationale: First, an imbalanced dataset with a high fraction of images coming from one camera is built.
+Second, the object detection task is made hard for the model.
+With this train-test setting, we can calculate the fraction of images from Camera 1 in the filtered data, and thereby observe if any re-balancing is introduced by the different filtering methods used.
 In the following section, the methods used in this case study are presented.

-Active learning aims at finding a subset of the training data achieving the highest possible performance.
-In this study, we used the pool-based active learning loop that works as follows: Start with a small fraction of the training dataset called the labeled pool, is the starting point.
+Active learning aims at finding a subset of the training data that achieves the highest possible performance.
+In this study, we used the pool-based active learning loop that works as follows: A small fraction of the training dataset, called the labeled pool, is the starting point.
 The model is then trained on this labeled pool.
 Thereafter, new data points that should be labeled are selected using the model along with a filtering method.
-The newly selected samples to the labeled pool and finally train the model from scratch on the updated labeled pool.
-After each cycle, we report the model’s performance on the test dataset for each filtering method used.
-In our case, we used 5% of the training data as the initial labeled pool, we trained the model for 50 epochs, and we added 20% of the training data in each active learning loop.
+The newly selected samples can then be added to the labeled pool and finally the model can be trained from scratch on the updated labeled pool.
+After each cycle, the model’s performance on the test dataset for each filtering method used is reported.
+In our case, 5% of the training data was used as the initial labeled pool, the model was trained for 50 epochs, and 20% of the training data was added in each active learning loop.

-The object detection model used in this benchmark study is YOLO V3 (You Only Look Once) .
-We used the implementation provided by the Ultralytics Github repository.
+The object detection model used in this benchmark study is YOLO V3 (You Only Look Once) , along with the implementation provided by the Ultralytics Github repository.
 The code was slightly modified in order to introduce the active learning loop.

-As for the filtering methods, we used four different filtering methods provided by Lightly:
+As for the filtering methods, four different filtering methods provided by Lightly were resorted to:

-Both methods “WTL_unc” and “WTL_CS” use active learning since they use the deep learning model to decide which data points to filter.
-Whereas the “WTL_pt” method does require neither labels nor a deep learning model to filter the dataset.
+Both Lightly methods “WTL_unc” and “WTL_CS” use active learning, since they use the deep learning model to decide which data points to filter.
+In contrast, the “WTL_pt” method does not require neither labels nor a deep learning model to filter the dataset.
 For curious readers, this article presents a comprehensive overview of different sampling strategies used in active learning.

-We present the results of these experiments below.
+The results of the experiments are presented below.

-We see that the mAP score is low at small fractions of the training dataset.
-We observe that mAP score saturates when using only 25% of the training data and reaches a value of 0.8.
+We can see that the mAP score is low at small fractions of the training dataset.
+In addition, the mAP score saturates when using only 25% of the training data and reaches a value of 0.8.
 Above the saturation point, the mAP score increases very slowly until it reaches its highest value of 0.84.
-The saturation at low fractions of the training dataset indicates that there are lots of redundancies in the dataset.
+The saturation at low fractions of the training dataset indicates that there are many redundancies in the dataset.

-Given that the saturation is reached within a small fraction of the training dataset, we perform a “Zoom-in” experiment where we evaluate the model’s performance using fractions of the training dataset between 5% and 25%.
-In this experiment, we drop the “WTL_unc” for its poor performance.
+Given that the saturation is reached within a small fraction of the training dataset, a “Zoom-in” experiment was performed where we evaluated the model’s performance using fractions of the training dataset between 5% and 25%.
+In this experiment, we dropped the “WTL_unc” due to its poor performance.

-We see in the results above that the sampled subsets using “WTL_CS” and “WTL_pt” methods consistently outperform random sub-sampling.
+In the results above, it is observed that the sampled subsets using “WTL_CS” and “WTL_pt” methods consistently outperform random sub-sampling.
 In addition, using only 20% of the training dataset, the “WTL_CS” sampling method is able to achieve a mAP score of 0.80.
 We achieve 90% of the highest mAP score using only 20% of the training dataset.

-To answer this question, we make a simple comparison between the images selected with the “RSS” method with the images selected with “WTL_CS” and “WTL_pt”.
-For this purpose, we compute the fraction of images from camera 1 in the selected samples for different fractions of the training dataset and for different filtering methods.
+To answer this question, simple comparison was made between the images selected with the “RSS” method and the images selected with “WTL_CS” and “WTL_pt”.
+For this purpose, we computed the fraction of images from camera 1 in the selected samples for different fractions of the training dataset and for different filtering methods.
 This comparison is done in both the normal and the zoom-in experiments.
 Note that in the training dataset, the original fraction of images from Camera 1 is around 20%.

-We see that the sampling methods “WTL_CS” and “WTL_pt” select more samples from Camera 1 and therefore, they re-balance the sub-sampled training dataset.
+We can observe that the sampling methods “WTL_CS” and “WTL_pt” selected more samples from Camera 1 and therefore, they re-balanced the sub-sampled training dataset.
 This explains the gain in performance obtained using different samplings other than random sub-sampling.
 Since both “WTL_CS” and “WTL_pt” methods select non-redundant data, they choose more images from camera 1, and therefore the sub-sampled dataset is more diverse.

-In this case study, we have seen the importance of filtering the redundancies within a dataset.
+In this case study, we have shown the importance of filtering the redundancies within a dataset.
 We have found the following results:

 This benchmark study showed the importance of filtering redundant data.
-With Lightly filtering methods, it was possible to achieve annotation costs reductions between 15% and 80%.
-We found lots of redundancies in the AIRS dataset even though it was collected in a controlled environment: There is at least one customer in each video and the customer grabbed different products.
-We expect the redundancies to be more pronounced in a general uncontrolled case where different customers grab products at a supermarket.
+With Lightly's filtering methods, it was possible to achieve annotation costs reductions between 15% and 80%.
+We found many redundancies in the AIRS dataset despite the data being collected in a controlled environment.
+Indeed, there is at least one customer in each video and the customer always grabbed different products.
+Thus, wee expect the redundancies to be even more pronounced in a general uncontrolled case where different customers grab products at a supermarket.